-Thank you for your interest in the Montessori School of Pullman Preschool and Kindergarten in Pullman, WA.
+Thank you for your interest in the Montessori School of Pullman, WA.
 Our goal is to prepare an individual learning experience for each child.
 Our environment creates an atmosphere where children love to learn.

 We provide an innovative, yet time tested curriculum which meets all children where they are and helps them develop into life-long learners and responsible citizens of the world.

 Children learn at their own pace, guided by highly qualified teachers, using hands on materials in a kind, peaceful, beautiful classroom.
 The Montessori School of Pullman strives to maximize the most dynamic period in human life, and prepare children to successfully integrate into the culture where they live, and will live.